 1-3.
 The RRC connection is moved from inactive to active.

-4. The UE sends a UL data PDU with small data to the .
+4. The UE sends a UL data PDU with small data to the RAN.

-5. The forwards the UL data PDU to the UPF, which forwards to based on PDU Session information stored at UPF for Unstructured PDU Session or based on IP addressing for PDU Session of type IP.
+5. The RAN forwards the UL data PDU to the UPF, which forwards to NIMF based on PDU Session information stored at UPF for Unstructured PDU Session or based on IP addressing for PDU Session of type IP.

 6-7.
-The may respond with a DL data PDU, e.g. an acknowledgement, which if forwarded to the UE by the .
+The NIMF may respond with a DL data PDU, e.g. an acknowledgement, which if forwarded to the UE by the RAN.

-8. The suspends the RRC connection to inactive mode after a RAN specific timeout.
+8. The RAN suspends the RRC connection to inactive mode after a RAN specific timeout.

 9. UE enters RRC Inactive mode.

 10-11.
-The forwards the received UL data using a MO Indication to the SCS/AS associated with the connection established by the UE and receives an MO Acknowledgement from the SCS/AS.
+The NIMF forwards the received UL data using a MO Indication to the SCS/AS associated with the connection established by the UE and receives an MO Acknowledgement from the SCS/AS.

 6.X.4.3.2 Early Data Transmission with MO transmission

 A very efficient data transmission can be achieved for one of the most frequent small data transmissions scenarios, i.e. one UL message (acknowledged or unacknowledged).
-Acknowledgements, if used, are often generated by a protocol layer on southbound interface.
-The is assumed to be dimensioned for low latency response of small data communications, allowing the potential acknowledgement to be included as Early Data Transmission in the RRC Command message.
+Acknowledgements, if used, are often generated by a protocol layer on NIMF southbound interface.
+The NIMF is assumed to be dimensioned for low latency response of small data communications, allowing the potential acknowledgement to be included as Early Data Transmission in the RRC Command message.
 This enables low delay communication and reduced UE power consumption with a minimum signalling.

-Figure : Early Data Transmission with MO transmission
+Figure 8: Early Data Transmission with MO transmission